 1. SEO Copywriting Elements

-What elements are necessary to be included in good SEO copy?
+What elements are necessary to be included in a good SEO copy?
 What makes content valuable?
 Google has consistently shown that specific elements on entire sites and single pages are needed for reaching the top of SERPs.
 These are site speed, headline, content, meta description, keyword frequency and page links.

 Site speed has become even more important with the proliferation of mobile devices.
 Mobile phones and tablets require a higher site speed because they are often used in less-than-optimal locations for internet connection.
 Therefore, site speed is reduced from the connection alone.
 Users will often abandon a website if they have to wait too long for it to load.
 There is no question that online users have short attention spans.
 Surveys have shown that a site that loads faster increases conversion rates.